 You may not know, if you are not involved with Facebook, that there are groups of thousands, tens of thousands, hundreds of thousands of progressive people mobilizing for action there.
 This is one reason lawyers were able to get on the ground immediately upon Trump’s executive order targeting Muslims and refugees.

-Action 6th District has 640 Roskam constituents in it, and its main purpose is to demand that Roskam hear them and be accountable to them.
+Action 6th District has 640 Roskam constituents in it.
+Its main purpose is to demand that Roskam hear them and be accountable to them.
 The group’s admin, Holly, has done incredible work to keep the group focused and action-oriented.
 Another group, called 6th District of Illinois – Holding Rep. Peter Roskam Accountable, has done the same, and there are others as well.

-Last week, the Democratic Party of DuPage County announced a change in strategy, publicly stating that flipping the 6th District is one of their focuses.
+Last week, the Democratic Party of DuPage County announced a change in strategy.
+They publicly stated that flipping the 6th District is one of their focuses.
 Holly and her cohort did that.
 When the people lead, Gandhi is said to have observed, the leaders will follow.

 A reminder: These folks “protested” because their elected official refuses to meet with them.
 Their signs said things like “Let’s talk — I’ll buy the coffee,” and “We see you but you won’t see us,” and “Talk to us — please?” and “Where’s Roskam?” with the rep’s face in a Where’s Waldo hat.
 Here’s Chicago Tribune video of Roskam expounding in the meeting on about the beauty of our electoral system before sneaking out the back door in order to avoid his constituents.